PiotrBra/AlgorithmsAndDataStrucures/README.md

 # AlgorithmsAndDataStrucuresres
-This is repository where I upolad algorithms I know and wrote them
+This is repository where I upolad algorithms I learnt at Algorithm and Data Structures classes.
+There's not everything